 Grins Vegetarian Cafe

 Grins is actually located on Vanderbilt's campus, but anyone can eat there.
-Their menu changes daily, but usually has great vegan options.
-Just make sure to ask how things are made.
-They are very accommodating and the prices are nice and cheap.
-Definitely check out this Nashville vegan restaurant.
+Their menu changes daily, but usually has many vegan options and the prices are college cheap.
+You have to find them during the school year.

 Woodlands Vegetarian Indian Restaurant